Last updated on July 5th, 2021

-Two places will give you a taste of Stein am Rhein in the Middle Age: the Hohenklingen Castle and St. George’s Abbey.
+Stein am Rhein attractions include two places that will give you a taste of the town during the Middle Ages: the Hohenklingen Castle and St. George’s Abbey.

-The castle is perched on a hill partially covered with vineyards and protectively overlooking the town and the river Rhine.
+Stein am Rhein castle is perched on a hill partially covered with vineyards and protectively overlooking the river Rhine.
 It’s been towering over the village since around 1200 and, for a long time, played a crucial defensive role.
-Once lost its military importance, the castle ended up neglected and underwent extensive restoration between 2006 and 2007.
+Once it lost its military importance, the castle was neglected and underwent extensive restoration between 2006 and 2007.
 Today, it’s a unique venue for celebrations, also open to visitors.

 St. George’s Abbey white facade, with the crow-stepped gables reflecting in the Rhine’s turquoise blue water, is nothing short of charming.
 The Abbey dates back to the early year 1000 when Emperor Henry II moved it from its previous location to Stein am Rhein.
 Until the 16th century, the towns flourishing reflected on the Abbey.
-So much so that it was rebuilt in the 15th century in late Gothic style.
-In the same period, the interiors were decorated with beautiful Renaissance frescoes.
+The wealth led to the rebuilding in the 15th century in the late Gothic style.
+In the same period, the addition of beautiful Renaissance frescoes further embellished the interiors.